ionos-cloud/ionosctl/docs/subcommands/Container-Registry/token/scope/add.md

 ---
-description: Add scopes to a token
+description: "Add scopes to a token"
 ---

 # ContainerRegistryTokenScopeAdd